 Vaccine Recalls and Discontinuation

 In December 2007, vaccine manufacturer Merck & Co.
 Inc. recalled 1.2 million doses of its Hib vaccines PedvaxHIB and Comvax.
-According to a letter sent by Merck vice president Mark Feinberg, routine testing of the vaccine manufacturing equipment used to produce PedvaxHIB and Comvax showed there was Bacillus cereus, a potentially lethal food-poisoning bug.
+According to a letter sent by Merck vice president Mark Feinberg, routine testing of the vaccine manufacturing equipment used to produce PedvaxHIB and Comvax showed there was contamination with Bacillus cereus, a potentially lethal food-poisoning bug.

 Merck could not guarantee the sterility of 10 lots of PedvaxHIB and two lots of Comvax, so it instructed consumers to immediately stop using the 12 affected lots of the vaccines.
 While PedvaxHIB remains on the market, Merck stopped making Comvax in 2014.
 The FDA first approved Comvax in 1996.
 It includes components used in PedvaxHIB and Recombivax HB, a hepatitis B vaccine.